 The standard of personal service is incomparable, marked by a personal butler, many who have served here for decades, who efficiently manage your every whim.

-The Mandarin Oriental and Peninsula feature the ultimate midday oases for kids to escape the typically high heat and cacophony of the streets.
+The Mandarin Oriental features the ultimate midday oases for kids to escape the typically high heat and cacophony of the streets.
 The Oriental ice cream cart which cruises the pool area, features fresh hand made cream.

 Renowned, world-class property on par with the Mandarin Oriental Dhara Dhevi, this enchanting resort oasis lies in a picturesque valley, 20 minutes north of Chiang Mai.
 Landscaped gardens, water lily ponds, and terraced rice paddies surround the 98 large and distinctive guest pavilions and villas.
 These feature spacious teak-floored bedrooms, separate dressing areas, oversize baths (garden soaking tubs and shower stalls), and inviting gazebos.

 Thai and Continental restaurants are augmented by a casual café and charming Elephant Bar pavilion and excellent cooking school.
 Amenities include a 65-foot infinity lap pool, tennis, a fitness studio and sophisticated spa.